LinkedInLearning/faster-pandas-2832038/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `[COURSENAME]`.
+This is the repository for the LinkedIn Learning course Faster Pandas.
 The full course is available from [LinkedIn Learning](https://linkedin.com/learning/).

 [![Faster Pandas](COURSEIMAGE)](LICOURSEURL)